Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year ended June 2022 shows that income in Anindilyakwa is approximately average nationally, with a median assessed at $49,407 and an average income of $64,464.
-This contrasts with the Rest of NT's figures, which have a median income of $51,655 and an average income of $61,577.
-Based on Wage Price Index growth of 12.01% from July 2022 to September 2025, current estimates would be approximately $55,341 (median) and $72,206 (average).
-According to the Census conducted in August 2021, individual incomes at the 1st percentile are $336 weekly, while household income is at the 41st percentile.
-Income analysis shows that the $1,500 - 2,999 earnings band captures 27.9% of the community (816 individuals), which aligns with regional levels where this cohort represents 33.6%.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in the Anindilyakwa SA2 is approximately average nationally, with a median of $49,407 and an average of $64,464.
+This contrasts with Rest of NT's figures, which are a median of $51,655 and an average of $61,577.
+Based on Wage Price Index growth of 12.01% since financial year 2022, current estimates would be approximately $55,341 (median) and $72,206 (average) as of September 2025.
+According to the 2021 Census, individual incomes start at $336 weekly at the 0th percentile, while household income is at the 41st percentile.
+Income analysis reveals that the $1,500 - 2,999 earnings band captures 27.9% of the community (816 individuals), which aligns with regional levels where this cohort represents 33.6%.
 After housing costs, residents retain 95.1% of their income, indicating strong purchasing power.

 Frequently Asked Questions - Income